JMBartels/Car-Value-Trends/README.md

 The Cost of a Mile - Trends in Car Devaluation
 </span>

-Developed using Pandas, Numpy, Selenium, and Plotly libraries
+Developed using Pandas, Numpy, Selenium, and Plotly libraries No AI tools were used in the development and coding of this project
 ## by Josh Bartels [@Linkedin](https://www.linkedin.com/in/joshua-bartels-756309138/)

 # Overview / Goals